geode-sdk/core/src/hook/readme.md

 ### Issues

 - Android does not allow for dynamic allocation in signal handlers, and it is not well-defined behavior in the POSIX standard.
-  - Solution: spawn a separate thread on lilac initialization, that will be signaled to create memory.
+  - Solution: spawn a separate thread on geode initialization, that will be signaled to create memory.
 This'll probably look really ugly, so wrap it in some nice class.
 - I can't think of any as of now, which is good. (pie)